rabidstoat/blackjack/blackjack/ReadMe.txt

 o run-client
-  Runs the client, only showing errors (not warnings or debug info) Requires -Dest=xxx.xxx.xxx.xx for specifying host o run-client-local
+  Runs the client, only showing errors (not warnings or debug info) Requires -Dest=xxx.xxx.xxx.xx for specifying host o run-client-headless
+  Runs the client in headless mode (no GUI), only showing errors Requires -Dest=xxx.xxx.xxx.xx for specifying host o run-client-local
   Runs the client, only showing errors (not warnings or debug info) Connects to the localhost